 O'Reilly Pinot Noir and Owen Roe Sharecropper Pinot Noir are Willamette Valley blend that are inexpensive and wildly popular.
 Single vineyard Pinot Noirs come from Kalita Vineyard and Merriman Vineyard.
 A unique Pinot Noir is sourced from the Santa Maria Valley.

-The winery is located in Newberg and is open by appointment.
 The winery produces 50,000 cases per year of all wines.
-To purchase, use the e-mail contact on the website.
+The wines are sold on the website.

 Articles About Owen Roe

 2012 Oregon Pinot Noir All-Americans Second Team (9.17 12/26/2012)